learningdevopsfromscratch/early-access/README.md

         ```
         7. If you open a web browser and go to http://127.0.0.1:8000 , you should see a picture of a dog thats ready to be adopted!

-        8. Store the application in the Github repository.
+        8. Store the application in the GitHub repository.
 Your repository should have the following folder structure.
         ```bash
         dog-api
         ├── dog_api.py